stanford-scs/uudev/uudev.1.md

 Note `MAJOR!=""` avoids matching devices that get added without any device node.
 This is because sometimes keyboard devices get added twice, once as a real device and once with `TAGS=:power-switch:`.
 Why?
-Who knows--the point of uudev is that you don't need to understand all this systemd stuff and can just create rules by trial and error.
+Who knows---the point of uudev is that you don't need to understand all this systemd stuff and can just create rules by trial and error.

-If you have a Wacom tablet mapped to its own display, the stylus area will get uncalibrated each time the screen saver comes on.
+If you have a Wacom tablet mapped to its own display, the stylus area will get uncalibrated every time the screen saver comes on.
 You can fix this with the following stanza (if your tablet is xinerama display `HEAD-2`):